Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-There are two types of electronic certification: "electronic certification for signatures" and "electronic certification for user identification."
+There are two types of electronic certificate: "electronic certificate for signatures" and "electronic certificate for user identification."

 * 7 Cited from Article 3 of Act on Electronic Signatures and Certification Business